JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 - region level, e.g.: `zh-CN` - Chinese (Simplified), `zh-TW` - Chinese (Taiwan)
 - language level, e.g., `ja` - Japanese

+> Please note that `com.intellij.languageBundle` EP is internal and should be used by JetBrains only.
+>
+{style="warning"}

 ### Language Selection

 It is important to note that there is no language chooser available in the IDE and language packs serve as the IDE "language switcher".